 Care of nectarine trees in spring includes several applications of fungicide spray to prevent brown rot.
 One to three applications are standard as a part of nectarine tree care, but in rainy areas or seasons, more applications may be necessary.

 Nectarine tree care in late spring or summer includes applications of nitrogen fertilizer.
-You can use urea, rotted manure or chemical fertilizer and water in well.
+You can use urea, rotted manure, or chemical fertilizer and water in well.
 Young trees need half as much fertilization as older, mature trees.
 When growing nectarine trees, practice will familiarize you with which applications work best in your nectarine orchard.

 Another summer chore, like that with peaches, is thinning fruits from growing nectarine fruit trees.
-Thin marble sized nectarines to six inches apart for larger nectarines and less breakage of limbs from the weight of growing fruits.
+Thin marble sized nectarines to 6 inches (15 cm.) apart for larger nectarines and less breakage of limbs from the weight of growing fruits.
 Limbs should also be thinned during winter dormancy.
 This helps control breakage and encourages more fruit production.
 Another essential element of pruning is leaving only a single trunk on growing nectarine fruit trees.

 Learning how to grow nectarines is a worthwhile gardening chore.
 Fresh fruit from your abundant harvest that is not used immediately can be canned or frozen.